Securing Your File Format Conversion API: A Comprehensive Guide

 Configure alerts for critical security events, such as failed authentication attempts, unusual file access patterns, or the detection of malware.
 Integrate monitoring with security information and event management (SIEM) systems for centralized analysis and response.
 This allows security teams to correlate events from various sources and identify complex threats.

-Logging all API requests, file access events, and security-related activities provides a detailed record of system behavior.
+Logging all api requests, file access events, and security-related activities provides a detailed record of system behavior.
 This information is crucial for security analysis, incident investigation, and compliance reporting.

 - Include details such as timestamps, user IDs, file names, and the outcome of each conversion request.